 JW Marriott in Surfers Paradise undertook massive renovations in 2020—$35 million dollars' worth to be exact.
 So what does a $35 million-dollars refurbishment look like?
 Well, we’re talking a total refresh of the 223 rooms and suites, as well as the Marriott’s two original restaurants, the lobby lounge and bar and pool bar.

-JW Marriott's signature teppanyaki restaurant, Misono, showcases Japanese-inspired dining experiences, including an intimate izakaya, tearoom, sushi bar and a Japanese whisky bar with a stunning new outdoor terrace—we’ll happily confirm that sipping Japanese whiskey while staring out into a Surfers Paradise sunset never gets old.
-Citrique, the Marriott's main restaurant, now features a new interactive show kitchen, placing locally sourced produce and seafood at the heart of its sublime daily menu.
-Stop the search for one of the Gold Coast's best hotels, 'cause you've found it.
+JW Marriott's signature teppanyaki restaurant, Misono, showcases Japanese-inspired dining experiences, including an intimate izakaya, tearoom, sushi bar and a Japanese whisky bar with a stunning outdoor terrace—I'm happy to personally confirm that sipping Japanese whiskey while staring out into a Surfers Paradise sunset never gets old.
+Citrique, the Marriott's main restaurant, now features an interactive show kitchen, placing locally-sourced produce and seafood at the heart of its sublime daily menu.
+Stop the search for one of the Gold Coast's best hotels for dining and dreaming, 'cause you've found it.
+Book here.

 Q1 Resort & Spa